-Madame Tussauds (without an apostrophe) is a popular attraction with sites throughout the world that includes not only the United States and Great Britain but also India, Japan, Pakistan, China, and the United Arab Emirates.
-The originator of this world-wide legacy was a vivacious, talkative, and determined woman named Marie Tussaud.
-Besides being feisty, creative, and motivated into her eighties, there are other tidbits about the wax sculptor Madame Tussaud that you may not know:
+Madame Tussauds is a popular attraction with sites throughout the world that includes not only the United States and Great Britain but also India, Japan, Pakistan, China, and the United Arab Emirates.
+The originator and founder of this famous world-wide legacy originally known as “Madame Tussaud’s”* was a vivacious, talkative, and determined woman named Madame Tussaud.
+Besides being feisty, creative, and motivated into her eighties, there are many other interesting tidbits about this wax sculptor that you may not know:

-Tidbit #4.
+Tidbit #5.
 When the French Revolution broke out, a mob brought Marie two heads stuck on pikes.
 One head belonged to the governor of the Bastille and the other head belonged to a man accused of misleading revolutionaries about the location of arms before the storming of the Bastille.
 The mob wanted her to make death masks of the men’s severed heads.
-She dared not refuse and not wanting to let the mob into the house, she took a chair and placed it in the doorway telling the mob they could watch her work.
+She dared not refuse and not wanting to let the mob into the house, she maintains she took a chair and placed it in the doorway telling the mob they could watch her work.
 Unbeknownst to Marie, the English equestrian, circus owner, and inventor, Philip Astley, was in France at the time.
 He witnessed the event and wrote about it in his diary.
 He noted that he had seen Marie in her doorway taking the bloody heads, placing them in her lap, and making the death masks.
 Several days later, Astley ordered waxed copies of the men’s heads, smuggled them across the border, and advertised them in his London circus where they were a “horrifying” hit with his clientele.

-Tidbit #5.
-Marie became Madame Tussaud on 19 October 1795 (28 Vendémiaire Year IV) when she married François Tussaud.
-He was a civil engineer born in the commune of Mâcon, in the department of Saône–et-Loire.
-He was 28 when he married 33-year-old Marie.
-However, in 1802, because their marriage was unhappy, Madame Tussaud left her husband and her 2-year-old son François (called Francis in England) behind in Paris.
+Tidbit #9: In 1802, because their marriage was unhappy, Madame Tussaud left her husband and her 2-year-old son François (called Francis in England) behind in Paris.
 She moved to London with her 4-year-old son Joseph, whom she called “Nini.”
-One 1979 pamphlet states that after she moved to London:
+In London she had her own exhibition and of her time in England, one 1979 pamphlet states:

 “From her 41st to her 74th year she lived the exhausting and precarious life of a travelling showman, moving from town to town with her caravans – setting up in awkward places, improvising lighting and backgrounds, unpacking and repairing, advertising with handbills and encouraging newspaper anecdotes, [and] organising charity benefits to bring in useful patrons.”

-Tidbit #7.
+Tidbit #10.
 The first death mask that Madame Tussaud made in England was of a Colonel Edward Marcus Despard.
 He had conspired but failed to assassinate George III.
 She knew that Despard’s waxed figure would bring in a crowd.
 So, even before his execution on 21 February 1803, she began devising how to obtain a copy of his severed head, which she did from his friends.

-Tidbit #10.
+Tidbit #13.
 Madame Tussaud had several harrowing experiences while on the road.
 One scary experience occurred when she and her sons were in Bristol in October of 1831.
 Riots broke out because the house of Lords’ rejected a Reform Bill that would have done away with some rotten boroughs and given certain industrial towns greater representation in the House of Commons.
 Citizens of Bristol were unhappy and violent protests were the result.
 Rioters looted property, destroyed the gaol, and attacked private homes.
 The rioters also decided to burn buildings and warned building owners about which buildings they intended on burning.
-One of the buildings on their list was the building that housed Madame Tussaud’s exhibition, and the Chepstow Weekly Advertiser reported:
+One of the buildings on their list was the one that housed Madame Tussaud’s exhibition, and the Chepstow Weekly Advertiser reported:

 “During this awful state of suspense, among others, Madame Tussaud and her family experienced the most painful anxiety.
 It was stated, among other places, that the assembly rooms were marked out for destruction, containing, at the time, their valuable collection of figures.
 These, at an imminent risk of injury, were partly removed, as hastily as circumstances would permit.
 The house in which Madame Tussaud lodged, on the opposite side of the street, was amongst the number which became ignited from the firing of the west side of the square; and we regret to hear that the lady’s constitution has received a very severe shock.”

 As Madame Tussaud and her sons carried their wax figures to safety, a black servant helped to keep rioters at bay.
-Also on the scene was a young artist named William James Muller, who captured in a watercolor the wax figures being carried to safety amid rioters and lapping flames.
+Also, on the scene was a young artist named William James Muller, who captured in a watercolor the wax figures being carried to safety amid rioters and lapping flames.
 Madame Tussaud later obtained the watercolor and it was prominently displayed at her museum until a fire destroyed it in 1925, along with many other priceless possessions.

-Tidbit #11.
+Tidbit #19.
 After Madame Tussaud established her wax museum on Baker’s Street, she learned she had to fight crime inside her museum.
 That was because pickpockets were known to visit.
 One was Thomas Daldy (whose alias was Nobby Bill).
 He appeared at Madame Tussaud’s respectably dressed but was quickly arrested by a plain clothes officer for attempting to rob a widow of her purse inside the exhibition in January of 1850.
 Another incident happened a few months later.
 On 12 March 1850, an article appeared in the Morning Post about a woman named Margaret Flynn who had been arrested inside Madame Tussaud’s for pickpocketing female patrons.
 Allen also apprehended her, and just like Daldy, Flynn was found guilty and sentenced to serve time.